ahung1709/Aaron-Hung-IS24-full-stack-competition-req97073/README.md

 * Run <span style="background-color:lightgrey">`npm run build`</span>

-### Add environment variable to set fron-end server to run on PORT 3001 to avoid colliding with back end server which will run on PORT 3000 (Optional - This step can be ignored by entering <span style="background-color:lightgrey">`y`</span> when you are asked a question after running <span style="background-color:lightgrey">`npm start`</span> - see next step)
+### Add environment variable to set front-end server to run on PORT 3001 to avoid colliding with back end server which will run on PORT 3000 (Optional - This step can be ignored by entering <span style="background-color:lightgrey">`y`</span> when you are asked a question after running <span style="background-color:lightgrey">`npm start`</span> - see next step)

 * Open the code of project, and add .env file in the root directory.
 * Open the .env file, add <span style="background-color:lightgrey">`PORT=3001`</span>, and save the file.